Student Spotlight: Jake Slinkman

 He also wants to continue traveling around the world to help on a variety of projects.
-So far he's built houses in Mexico, fed the homeless in New Orleans and worked at an orphanage in Honduras.
-In summer 2013, he will help to install a playground at an orphanage in Haiti that his church supports.
+So far he’s built houses in Mexico, fed the homeless in New Orleans and worked at an orphanage in Honduras.
+In summer 2013, he helped to install a playground at an orphanage in Haiti that his church supports.

 “I enjoy helping people in whatever way I can,” he said.